jobs-at/coding-exercise-frontend/README.md

 * We do not expect a fancy UI design but keep mobile-first and responsiveness in mind when layouting the pages.

 ## How to submit
+You should send your submission to [juergen.ratzenboeck@jobs.at](mailto:juergen.ratzenboeck@jobs.at?subject=[jobs.at Coding Challenge Submision]) at latest five hours before the second interview so that I can take a look at it in advance.

 The preferred option is to send us a link to the forked repository in your Github account.
 If you do not have one, please send us your result either as ZIP archive or by sharing a link to some other cloud service where you have stored it.